 Sea World has plenty of awesome things to keep you busy for an entire day.
 They have a waterpark you can go to as well, Aquatica, but we opted out of that.
 We spent the day enjoying the rides, the characters and the food!
 The Sesame Street characters are a treat, especially for the little ones.
 The older kids enjoyed the thrilling rides.

-To read more in detail about our day in Sea World, check out my post here.
+Read more in detail about our day in Sea World.
 I have lots of great tips to make the most out of your day there.

 Six Flags Fiesta Texas